CHAPTER 29

 Ecclesiastes concludes with a solemn description of death: “Then the dust will return to the earth as it was, and the spirit will return to God who gave it” (Ecclesiastes 12:7).
 Taken in isolation, some have thought this implies that every human spirit returns to God immediately at death.
 Yet the Lord Jesus’ own teaching corrects this misunderstanding.
 The Lord presents the dead as dwelling in Hades—conscious, remembering, and accountable—until resurrection and judgment (Luke 16:19–31).
 The righteous dead are spoken of as “comforted,” while the unrighteous are in torment, but both are still awaiting the final verdict of the Day of the Lord.

 The Lord’s own death provides the supreme illustration of the order this chapter teaches.
 On the cross He cried, “Father, into Your hands I commit My spirit” (Luke 23:46).
 His body died and was placed in the tomb.
-His soul descended into Hades, as the apostle Peter confirms by quoting the psalm of David: “You will not leave my soul in Hades, nor will You allow Your Holy One to see corruption” (Acts 2:27, 31; Psalm 16:10).
-His spirit was committed to the Father.
+His soul and spirit, united as one conscious person, descended into Hades, as the apostle Peter confirms by quoting the psalm of David: “You will not leave my soul in Hades, nor will You allow Your Holy One to see corruption” (Acts 2:27, 31; Psalm 16:10).
+His words on the cross were not a geographical transfer of the spirit away from Hades but an act of entrustment—the Son committing Himself to the Father’s keeping as He entered the realm of the dead.
+The Father’s presence is not absent from Sheol; as the Psalmist declares, “If I make my bed in Sheol, behold, You are there” (Psalm 139:8).
+The Lord Jesus descended into Hades in the unity of soul and spirit, and in Hades His spirit was in the Father’s hands because the Father is present even in the depths.
 In His case, the soul was holy—unstained by Adamic corruption—and Hades could receive Him but had no authority to hold Him.
 On the third day God raised Him from the dead.

 In this way, the apparent tension is resolved.
 Ecclesiastes speaks of the end of the path; the Lord Jesus unveils the stages of the journey—death, Hades, judgment, and resurrection.